softorbit/Softorbit/README.md

   - I would proudly say that am from Jordan, I really love my people 💕

+                                I might as well consider adding even more stuff on this repo, but that’s all for now ! thanks for spending your time reading all of this xx💓

 <img width="540" height="250" alt="7D309301-89B8-41C2-B48E-5C7390DB37F3" src="https://github.com/user-attachments/assets/8a08655e-4a71-4397-90d0-4394beccaa6c" />